San Gabriel River (California): San Gabriel Canyon

 Below the confluence of the East Fork and West Fork, the San Gabriel River flows through the deep San Gabriel Canyon, the only major break in the southern part of the San Gabriel Mountains.
 Although this stretch of the river was once free-flowing, today is it impounded by major reservoirs for water supply and flood control.
 San Gabriel Dam, a 325 ft high rockfill dam, forms the 44183 acre feet San Gabriel Reservoir.
 The concrete gravity Morris Dam, just downstream, creates the 27800 acre feet Morris Reservoir.
 A small hydroelectric plant in the city of Azusa is supplied with water from a diversion of the San Gabriel River, located directly below San Gabriel Dam.

 The reservoir water levels fluctuate widely at the upper San Gabriel Reservoir, which serves mainly for flood control and sediment control.
-During the dry season the reservoir is often at a low level, in order to provide room for stormwater and allow county workers to remove built-up sediment from the basin.
+During the dry season the reservoir is often kept at a low level, in order to provide room for stormwater and allow county workers to remove built-up sediment from the basin.
 The northern part of the reservoir, when dry, is also used as the San Gabriel Canyon OHV area.
 There is no public boating access to either San Gabriel Reservoir or the downstream Morris Reservoir, which is used mainly for water supply.
 From World War II until the 1990s, Morris Reservoir was used by the U.S. Navy as a torpedo test site; the concrete launch ramp remains today and is easily seen from Highway 39, which runs through the canyon.